sahussain/Udacity-MLEN-CapstoneProject/Report/Report.md

 The [scipy.optimize.curve_fit model  from scipy](https://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.curve_fit.html) which provides with non-linear least squares to fit a function, f, to data. functions like Logistic, or Gaussian functions where the data is COVID-19 total and new cases.
 Forecast:
-The forecasting function was provided by [`ts_utils.py`](https://github.com/mdipietro09/DataScience_ArtificialIntelligence_Utils/blob/master/time_series/ts_utils.py)
+The forecasting function was provided by [`ts_utils.py`](https://github.com/mdipietro09/DataScience_ArtificialIntelligence_Utils/blob/master/time_series/ts_utils.py) hich apply these 2 models to a new independent variable: the time steps from today till N. To give an illustration, I will forecast 30 days ahead from today, since our dataset has already 69 time steps (rows), my new independent variable shall be a vector that ranges from t=70 until t=100.

 ### Refinement